horsemanjackyliu/sap_build_abap_dev_workshop_sh/README.md

-2. **Create database table**
+3. **Create database table**

    - Right-click on your ABAP package zshbuild_### and select New > Other ABAP Repository Object from the context menu.
     ![alt text](image-3.png)

    - Search for database table, select it, and click Next >.
   ![alt text](image-4.png)

-   - Maintain the required information (### is your group ID) and click Next >.
+   - Maintain the required information (### is your account ID) and click Next >.
 ![alt text](image-5.png)
    - Select a transport request, and click **Finish** to create the database table.
-   - Replace the default code with the code snippet provided below and replace all occurrences of the placeholder ### with your group ID using the Replace All function (CTRL+F).
+   - Replace the default code with the code snippet provided below and replace all occurrences of the placeholder ### with your account ID using the Replace All function (CTRL+F).

       ```